How to remove GoSearch22 unwanted app?

 What is GoSearch22?

-GoSearch22 is the name of a potentially unwanted application (PUA) that functions as adware - it generates advertisements.
+GoSearch22 is a potentially unwanted application (PUA) that functions as adware and generates advertisements.
 It belongs to the family of adware-type apps called Pirrit.
-It is not common for apps like GoSearch22 to be downloaded and installed by users intentionally, that is why they are called potentially unwanted.
-It is worthwhile to mention that it is possible that GoSearch22 is designed not only to generate ads but also to collect some information.
+Apps such as GoSearch22 are often downloaded and installed by users intentionally, and are thus classified as 'potentially unwanted'.

 Name | Ads by GoSearch22 |